Planning news and projects

 North Subiaco Structure Plan

-Since 2012, the city has been undertaking detailed strategic planning in the Town Centre and its immediate surrounds as part of the Scheme Review.
-Most notably an Activity Centre Plan has been developed and endorsed for the town centre.
-As part of this strategic planning the area bound by Townshend Road/Haydn Bunton Drive, Railway Road, Thomas Street and Churchill Avenue (colloquially to be referred to as North Subiaco), whilst not part of the core of the Centre, was identified as an important link between the Subiaco Activity Centre, and West Perth and West Leederville.
-Consequently the need for a separate urban design study and structure planning process for this area was considered necessary and has been undertaken.
+Since 2012, the city has been undertaking detailed strategic planning in the town centre and its immediate surrounds as part of the Scheme Review.
+Most notably, an Activity Centre Plan has been developed and endorsed for the town centre.
+As part of this strategic planning, the area bound by Townshend Road/Haydn Bunton Drive, Railway Road, Thomas Street and Churchill Avenue (colloquially to be referred to as North Subiaco), while not part of the core of the centre, was identified as an important link between the Subiaco Activity Centre, and West Perth and West Leederville.
+Consequently, the need for a separate urban design study and structure planning process for this area was considered necessary and has been undertaken.

 The review of the Planning and Development Regulations, 1967 and resultant development and introduction of the Planning and Development (Local Planning Schemes) Regulations, 2015 (Regulations) has resulted in a relatively lengthy process.
 A history of the project is outlined below: